 How long is the placement?

-If you choose the four year course option, you will begin your placement after completion of your second year of study and you must complete a minimim of 40 weeks (or a minimum of 30-weeks for 2017 entry).
+If you choose the four year course option, you will begin your placement after completion of your second year of study and you must complete a minimim of 30 weeks.

 Software and production tools